AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Configure_Azure_IoT_Hub_integration.md

   - An active IoT Hub with hub owner access permissions.
 [Check here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) how to create a hub.
   - A Coiote DM user account with permissions to use the Hyperscaler Integration Center.
-  - An active Azure Blob Storage account.
+  - An active Azure Blob Storage account (creating a new dedicated account for the integration is required).

 ## Get the IoT Hub connection string